qmk/qmk_firmware/keyboards/checkerboards/quark_lp/readme.md

     make checkerboards:quark_lp:default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Bootloader
+Enter the bootloader by pressing the reset pin on the back of the PCB.
+You can do this through the back of the case through the small hole near the USB connector.